syncfusion-content/xamarin-docs/Xamarin/Diagram/Diagram.md

 ![BringForward and SendBackward in Xamarin.forms diagram](Diagram_images/BringforwardandSendbackward.gif)

 ## How to enable or disable the context menu?
-By default, Diagram comes with a context menu that will be displayed long press the node or connector in the diagram control, which as a button(option) to cut, copy, delete and paste option.
+By default, the diagram comes with a context menu that will be displayed long press the node or connector in the diagram control, which as a button(option) to cut, copy, delete and paste option.
 The display of context menu can be disabled by setting Visibility property of the [ContextMenuSettings](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.SfDiagram.html#Syncfusion_SfDiagram_XForms_SfDiagram_ContextMenuSettings) class to false.
 The below code illustrates the same.
 By default, value of context menu enable in diagram control.

 {% tabs %}
 {% highlight xml %}